GetCoinsCom/gcwallet/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout Copay (indentation, tests, etc.)
+Please adhere to the coding conventions used throughout GetCoins (indentation, tests, etc.)

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.